Formula-fed babies don't always overeat: study

 During the first meal, the infants drank significantly less hydrolyzed formula and cow's milk formula with added glutamate compared to when they got regular cow's milk formula, leading researchers to conclude that even on formula, babies may know to stop eating when they're full.

-"Since the parents feeding the infants did not know what formula they were feeding, the infants must have been able to control the amounts that they consumed," Beauchamp explained in an email.
+"Since the parents feeding the infants did not know what formula they were feeding, the infants must have been able to control the amounts that they consumed," Beaucamp explained in an email.

 The time between the first and second feedings did not differ markedly depending on which formula a baby was given at the first meal.
 The infants who first got hydrolyzed or added-glutamate formulas also did not make up for drinking less at the earlier meal by having extra formula at the next one.